zrollins/TCR.ai/README.txt

-“The Atomic-Level Physiochemical Determinants of T cell Receptor Dissociation Kinetics”
+“A Computational Algorithm to Assess the Physiochemical Determinants of T Cell Receptor Dissociation Kinetics”

 #Data
 biofnc.py = calculation and compilation of gromacs outputs to final datasets